underscoreio/essential-scala/src/pages/implicits/type-classes.md

 We can package type classes in two ways: using the trait/singleton approach we introduced for implicit classes, or using the companion objects of the relevant types.

 Remember that one of the locations in implicit scope is *the companion objects of types involved in the type error*.
-This is particularly relevant to type class instances -- if the compiler is searching for a `HtmlWriter[Person]`, it will look in the companion objects of `HtmlWriter`, `Person`, and all of their superclasses.
+This is particularly relevant to type class instances -- if the compiler is searching for a `HtmlWriter[Person]`, it will look in the companion objects of `HtmlWriter`, `Person`, and all of their superclasses:

+{% comment %}
 We can use this behaviour to implement default type class instances for the main data types in our application.
 For example:
+{% endcomment %}

 ~~~ scala
 case class Person(name: String, email: String)